 We all know people who live in a constant state of crisis, while others seemingly cruise through life without a care in the world.
 One part of being the latter is to make use of lists, schedules, and memos to help you keep track of things.
 Whether it means never forgetting a birthday or simply knowing in advance what the workday will bring, being organized will leave your mental power free for when improvisation really is necessary.

 Take Care of Your Body:

 Overwork, junk food, poor routines: we’re all guilty of quite a few bad habits, sometimes, but anything that affects your health is guaranteed to catch up with you at some point.
 No matter how much you have to do or how anxious your boss seems, guarding your health should always be one of your top priorities.
 Good nutrition, and not skipping meals, is a good first step in this direction

 Being in a healthy romantic relationship has a measurable impact on a person’s mental state, hormonal balance and sense of well-being.
 If you feel unready to commit to one partner, regular socializing will help you relax, while also gaining perspective on the things that sometimes happen in life.

 Stress is literally going to kill you if you don’t make an effort to relieve it.
-Whatever your job, you should strive to maintain a work-life balance which won’t leave you a nervous wreck in five years’ time.
-If you often lose your temper without good reason, or frequently feel anxious without knowing why, it’s time to take action.
+Whatever your job, you should strive to maintain a work-life balance that won’t leave you a nervous wreck in five years’ time.
+If you often lose your temper without good reason or frequently feel anxious without knowing why it’s time to take action.
 Simply taking a walk during your lunch hour, or breakfasting on wholewheat bread instead of sugary cereal, may have a greater impact than you can imagine.